-PREREQUISITE: Students must meet junior English proficiency requirements before taking this course.

-Open only to B.A. or B.S. in History or B.S. in ED. in Social Science majors with senior classification who have completed the following courses: HI 100, HI 101, HI 210, and HI 211.
+CREDIT: 3 semester hours; PREREQUISITE: Students must meet junior English proficiency requirements before taking this course.
+This course will only be open to B.A. or B.S. in History or B.S. in ED. in Social Science Majors with senior classification who have completed the following courses: HI 100, HI 101, HI 210, and HI 211.

-Devoted to historical research and writing.
+The course is devoted to historical research and writing.
 Students are introduced to historical interpretations, theories, methodology, and technology.
 Students must present a finished paper for evaluation by their peers and the social science faculty.
-A nationally applied test to evaluate basic knowledge and understanding gained in the undergraduate History curriculum is administered.
+A departmental test to evaluate basic knowledge and understanding gained in the undergraduate History curriculum will be administered.